grosser/gettext_i18n_rails/README.markdown

 Obsolete translations are marked with ~#, they usually can be removed since they are no longer needed
  - run `rake gettext:pack` to write GetText format translation files

+####Option B: Database
+This is the most scalable method, since all translators can work simultanousely and online, it is new, so please give me feedback!

+Most easy to use with the [translation database Rails engine](http://github.com/grosser/translation_db_engine).
+FastGettext setup would look like:
+    include FastGettext::TranslationRepository::Db.require_models #load and include default models FastGettext.add_text_domain 'app', :type=>:db, :model=>TranslationKey
+Translations can be edited under `/translation_keys`

 ###I18n
 Through Ruby magic:
     I18n.locale is the same as FastGettext.locale.to_sym
     I18n.locale = :de  is the same as FastGettext.locale = 'de'

+Any call to I18n that matches a gettext key will be translated through gettext.

 ### ActiveRecord
 ActiveRecord error messages are translated through Rails::I18n, but